Sunday, October 6, 2024

 In fact, I kept my word to them.
 I gave the audience on the throne, according to custom, with a mien so confident and majestic that, instead of being afraid, as has happened to other children on similar occasions, I made the ambassadors feel what all men feel when they approach anything that is greater than them, and I thrilled mine, who admired me, as one usually does over all the trifles of the children one loves."

-Badass Boast: Among other examples, Kristina says this about her/his/their childhood self in her autobiography: "Those who participated in my upbringing were in despair, for I completely exhausted them and never let them rest, neither day nor night.
+Badass Boast: Among other examples, Kristina says this about her childhood self in her autobiography: "Those who participated in my upbringing were in despair, for I completely exhausted them and never let them rest, neither day nor night.
 When they tried to make me stop this tiring way of life, I made fun of them and said, 'If you are sleepy, go to bed, I can take care of myself.'
 Consequently, my days and hours were divided into affairs of state, studies, and sport.
 I devoted few moments to resting and other bodily needs that take so much time for other people."

 Badass Bookworm

-Badass in Distress: The famous May 1652 incident in which Kristina fell into the harbour and nearly drowned; as well as the July 1647 assassination attempt and the July 1667 riot in Hamburg, during which Kristina had to escape in disguise through the back door of the mansion she/he/they had been staying in.
-Almost each of these incidents ended with Kristina taking them in stride and boasting of her/his/their stamina or heroism.
+Badass in Distress: The famous May 1652 incident in which Kristina fell into the harbour and nearly drowned; as well as the July 1647 assassination attempt and the July 1667 riot in Hamburg, during which Kristina had to escape in disguise through the back door of the mansion she had been staying in.
+Almost each of these incidents ended with Kristina taking them in stride and boasting of her stamina or heroism.

 Badass Pacifist: Kristina worked very hard to bring the Thirty Years' War to an end.